opencasestudies/OCS_Guide/.github/ISSUE_TEMPLATE/new-official-case-study-submission.md

 - [ ] I understand that by submitting my case study to _OpenCaseStudies_,
 ownership of the case study repo will eventually need to be transferred to the _OpenCaseStudies_ organization.
 All source and all review commentary will be made visible to the general public.

-- [ ] I understand that submitted case studies are required to be open source.
+- [ ] I understand that submitted case studies are required to be open source and must allow for derivatives to be shared (in other words no ND license).

 - [ ] I understand that I am free to make use of any material that I create for _OpenCaseStudies_, so long as I abide by any licenses for that material and the open source license that I choose to use.